ororker/cmis-e360/cmis-design.md

 The work performed in the triggers will be kept to a minimum so as not to impact the overall performance of CMIS.

-A Springframework CRON process running in a new component SpaceTT2, will then read and process each of these rows in the order that they were written.
+A Java SpringFrameWork CRON process running in a new component SpaceTT2, will then read and process each of these rows in the order that they were written.

 ### Criteria for sending schedule information to E360